-- Reviews and discusses with management and the independent registered public accounting firm the audited annual financial statements, quarterly financial statements, and changes in our application of accounting principles; - Assists the Board in fulfilling its oversight responsibility with respect to: (a) the quality and integrity of our financial statements and financial reporting processes; (b) our systems of internal accounting and financial controls and disclosure controls; (c) the independent registered public accounting firm's qualifications and independence; (d) the performance of our internal audit function and independent registered public accounting firm; and (e) compliance with legal and regulatory requirements and codes of conduct and ethics programs established by management and the Board; - Appoints our independent registered public accounting firm, which reports directly to the Audit Committee; - Pre-approves all audit engagement fees and terms and all permissible non-audit engagements with our independent registered public accounting firm; - Ensures that we maintain an internal audit function and reviews the appointment of the senior internal audit team; - Meets on a regular basis with our management, internal auditors, and independent registered public accounting firm to review matters relating to our internal accounting controls, internal audit program, accounting practices and procedures, the scope and procedures of the external audit, the independence of the independent registered public accounting firm, and other matters relating to our financial condition; - Oversees our financial reporting process and review in advance of filing or issuance of our Quarterly Reports on Form 10-Q, Annual Reports on Form 10-K, annual reports to stockholders, and earnings press releases; - Performs an annual review of our information technology security function and strategy; - Reviews, pre-approves, and informs independent auditors of transactions and relationships with related parties that are significant to the Company; and - Makes regular reports on its activities to the Board.
+- Reviews and discusses with management and the independent registered public accounting firm the audited annual financial statements, quarterly financial statements, and changes in our application of accounting principles; - Assists the Board in fulfilling its oversight responsibility with respect to: (a) the quality and integrity of our financial statements and financial reporting processes; (b) our systems of internal accounting and financial controls and disclosure controls; (c) the independent registered public accounting firm's qualifications and independence; (d) the performance of our internal audit function and independent registered public accounting firm; and (e) compliance with legal and regulatory requirements and codes of conduct and ethics programs established by management and the Board; - Appoints our independent registered public accounting firm, which reports directly to the Audit Committee, and reviews the proposed audit engagement partner prior to appointment; - Pre-approves all audit engagement fees and terms and all permissible non-audit engagements with our independent registered public accounting firm; - Ensures that we maintain an internal audit function and reviews the appointment of the senior internal audit team; - Meets on a regular basis with our management, internal auditors, and independent registered public accounting firm to review matters relating to our internal controls over financial reporting, internal audit program, accounting practices and procedures, the scope and procedures of the external audit, the independence of the independent registered public accounting firm, and other matters relating to our financial condition: - Oversees our financial reporting process and reviews in advance of filing or issuance of our Quarterly Reports on Form 10-Q, Annual Reports on Form 10-K, annual reports to stockholders, and earnings press releases; - Performs an annual review of the Company's aircraft usage for executive officers; - Reviews, pre-approves, and informs independent auditors of transactions and relationships with related parties that are significant to the Company; and - Makes regular reports on its activities to the Board.

-See the "Audit Committee Report" on page 57.
+See the "Audit Committee Report" on page 59.
 All the members of the Audit Committee are independent under regulations adopted by the Securities and Exchange Commission ("SEC"), NYSE listing standards, and the Independence Standards.
-The Board has determined that each member of the Audit Committee is financially literate under NYSE guidelines, and Mr. Chirekos and Mr. Sutherlin are audit committee financial experts pursuant to the criteria prescribed by the SEC.
+The Board has determined that each member of the Audit Committee is financially literate under NYSE guidelines, and Mr. Chirekos is an audit committee financial expert pursuant to the criteria prescribed by the SEC.
 The Audit Committee is a separately-designated standing audit committee established in accordance with Section 3(a)(58)(A) of the Exchange Act.